HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 JPG and PNG still have the highest proportion of adoption at 86.6% combined, however WEBP and AVIF formats are both increasing in adoption.
-In comparison to 2022, WEBP image format usage increased from [4%](https://almanac.httparchive.org/en/2022/performance#lcp-format)  to 7.3%.
+In comparison to 2022, WEBP image format usage increased from <a hreflang="en" href="https://almanac.httparchive.org/en/2022/performance#lcp-format">4%</a> to 7.3%.
 Also, AVIF usage increased slightly from 0.1% to 0.3%.
-According to [Baseline](https://webstatus.dev/?q=avif), AVIF format is newly available across major browsers, so we expect to see higher adoption in the future.
+According to <a hreflang="en" href="https://webstatus.dev/?q=avif">Baseline</a>, AVIF format is newly available across major browsers, so we expect to see higher adoption in the future.

 ### Loading Speed Conclusions {#loading-speed-conclusions}